 Our analysis on the Lake Chad Basin (and our ongoing field research in Mali) clearly indicates that it is the negative ramifications of ecosystem changes that create a new 'social space' that VNSAs can exploit.
 While many people in the Sahel have been provided or have access to various modern tools and technologies, major impediments often preclude their maximum benefit including anachronistic technical, social, cultural or economic practices that are far removed from modernity.
 This is an ironic paradox as members of Boko Haram preach anti-Western ideals through technology (mobile phones) and social media (YouTube) that was invented by the West.
 If there is to be any long-term stability in the Sahel - and with the expectation that weather trends will continue decreasing livability in that environment - the international community and governments in the region need to develop strategies and ways of circumventing insurgents, terrorists, and local "big men" that exploit such precarious climate shocks.
 This will require state capacity to be exercised in a way that curtails the development of new battlespace dynamics that are fueled by the uncertainty created by dramatic ecosystem disruptions caused by volatile weather patterns.
 Achieving such an 'ideal' however, seems difficult to achieve given how various armies in the Sahel have engaged in coups, or are coup-proofed (preventing them from being effective in addressing internal and regional threats).
-Stable governments
+Stable governments and reliable militaries are hard to come by in the Sahel, and it appears the international community will need to be there (as a mediator) for the foreseeable future until the formal and informal institutions in each country can find a suitable equilibrium that reduces the payoffs and local incentives for engaging in organized violence and criminal behavior.

-Buddhika Jahamaya holds a Ph.D. in Political Science from Northwestern University and is currently an Assistant Research Scientist at the University of Wisconsin (Madison) working on the problem of food system security in fragile states.
+Buddha Jahamaya holds a Ph.D. in Political Science from Northwestern University and is currently an Assistant Research Scientist at the University of Wisconsn (Madison) working on the problem of food system security in fragile states.

-Major Jahara "Franky" Matisek, U.S. Air Force, is an Assistant Professor in the Department of the Military and Strategic Studies at the U.S. Air Force Academy and is Non-resident Fellow at the Modern War Institute at West Point, U.S. Military Academy.
+Major Jahara "Franky" Matisek, U.S. Air Force, is an Assistant Professor in the Department of the Military and Strategic Academy.
 He is a military pilot with a Ph.D. in Political Science from Northwestern University that studies insurgencies/counterinsurgencies in Africa and the Middle East.

-Will Reno is a professor of Political Science at Northwestern University and is the former Director of the Program of African Studies nad is an Adjunct Scholar with the Modern War Institute.
+Will Reno is a professor of Political Science at Northwestern University and is the former Director of the Program of African Studies.
 He has over 20 years of experience studying conflict in Africa and the Middle East.